ignigoliz/amanuensis/README.md

 Address 14 | A14 | 36

-A different custom mapping can be defined in `./Amanuensis.cpp`.
+A different mapping might be defined in `./Amanuensis.cpp`.

 ## Software Installation